galaxyproject/training-material/topics/variant-analysis/tutorials/trio-analysis/tutorial.md

 # Data preperation
 In this tutorial we will use case 5 from the RD-Connect GPAP synthetic datasets.
-The dataset that we will use consists of WGS VCFs from a healthy family trio, which originates from the Illumina Platinum initiative {% cite Eberle2017 %} and was made available by the [HapMap project](https://www.genome.gov/10001688/international-hapmap-project).
-In our dataset a real causative variant was manually spiked-in.
-The spike-in has been introduced in the mother and daughter which causes breast cancer.
+The dataset that we will use consists of WGS VCFs from a real healthy family trio, which originates from the Illumina Platinum initiative {% cite Eberle2017 %} and was made available by the [HapMap project](https://www.genome.gov/10001688/international-hapmap-project).
+In our dataset a real causative variant was manually spiked-in that should cause breast cancer.
+The spike-in has been synthetically introduced in the mother and daughter.
 Here our goal is to identify the genetic variation that is responsible for the disease.

 We offer two ways to download the files.
 Firstly, you can download the files directly from the EGA-archive by requesting DAC access.
 This will take only 1 workday and gives you access to all of the RD-Connect GPAP synthetic datasets.
 However if you don't have the time you can also download the data from zenodo.